nateobray/IPP/README.md

 ## Project Status

-Current this library does not have a stable release but when it does it will fully support IPP/1.1.
+Currently this library does not have a stable release but when it does it will fully support IPP/1.1.
 The other version will be supported in future releases.
 Currently this is the status of this library compared to the requirements and recommendations of each version.

 | IETF or PWG Specification | obray\ipp | IPP/1.1 | IPP/2.0 | IPP/2.1 | IPP/2.2 |
 | ------------------------- | --------- | ------- | ------- | ------- | ------- |